DraftShift/Docs/CONTRIBUTING_GUIDES.md

     focus:
       - "Heat Inserts"

-  - title: "Attach Mounting Plate"
-    description: "Secure the Mounting Plate to the bracket using 4 M3x8 BHCS screws."
+  - description: "Secure the Mounting Plate to the bracket using 4 M3x8 BHCS screws."
     camera:
       azimuth: 315
       polar: 75